isyuricunha/isyuricunha/README.md

 **a sentence to brighten your day:**<br>
-    you are enough just as you are
+    do what you can, with what you have, where you are